she breaks the dawn

 O pangwakas na himala?

-Let us take these very short poems:
+us take these very short poems:

 Old pond